1940 Lance Claudel

 Lance Claudel was a skilled frame maker and he built hundreds of stunning racing frames over his long career.

 Claudel apprenticed with Willy Appelhans in the 1920’s before setting up shop and working for himself for over a decade.
-After years on his own, wanting a shorter workday, Claudel closed up his Bailey Avenue shop in the late thirties and was hired by Henry and Kay Damerell to build frames and wrench in their Bronx bike shop.
-Lance worked as a mechanic in their shop, “The Wheel”, until he retired.
+After years on his own, and wanting a shorter workday, Lance finally closed up his Bailey Avenue shop in the late thirties.
+Retirement didn’t follow, rather Lance was hired by Henry and Kay Damerell to build frames and wrench in their Bronx bike shop.
+Lance worked as a mechanic in their shop, “The Wheel”, until he finally retired.

 Great square adjustable stem